MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

         export ukca_ref=456def

   * Commit these changes and push back to the developers branch, along with any changes to macros and KGO.
-Finally you can :ref:`commit` the pull request.
+Finally you can :ref:`commit <commit>` the pull request.